-It has been said that proofreading is akin to spring cleaning.
-You spring clean your house because your friends are coming and the place is now spick and span, until your friends arrive and notice corners and crevices that you have missed.
+It’s been said that proofreading is akin to spring cleaning.
+You spring-clean your house and the place is spick and span, until your friends arrive and notice corners and crevices that have been missed.

-It's practically impossible to spot mistakes in a document that you have been working on for many hours.
-To be honest, spotting mistakes in your own writing is not easy; misspelt words, confused meanings in the text and inconsistencies are just some of the errors that can be rectified by a fresh pair of eyes.
-Spell-checkers are not really the answer and some of the flimsiest errors can be missed, even when a document is read aloud or checked in hard copy.
+Regardless of how well you write, many people regard proofreading as unimportant.
+It’s not always possible to spot mistakes in a document that you have been working on for a long time.
+In fairness, spotting mistakes in your own writing is not easy.
+Misspelt words, confused meanings in the text and inconsistencies are just some of the errors that can be rectified by a fresh pair of eyes.
+Spell-checkers are not really the answer as elementary errors can be missed, even when a document is read aloud.

 Here are some errors that have appeared in journals and websites:

 - these tablets will relive your backache (Medical journal)